knowit/snappysense/aws/SETUP.md

 ### Testing that database access works from the lambda

-Open the lambda console and paste in the code from `db_lambda.py` in the present directory to replace the earlier test code.
+Open the lambda console and paste in the code from `test-code/db_lambda.py` to replace the earlier test code.
 Deploy it.

 In the MQTT console, subscribe to `#` if you haven't, then publish a message with the topic `snappy/startup/1/1` and a body like this: